JuliaDataScience/JuliaDataScience/contents/notation.md

 Furthermore, we use naming conventions consistent with Julia `base/`, meaning:

 - Use camelcase for modules: `module JuliaDataScience`, `struct MyPoint`.
-  (Note that camelcase is so called because the capitalization of words, as in "iPad" or "CamelCase", makes the word look like a camel.)
+  (Note that camel case is so called because the capitalization of words, as in "iPad" or "CamelCase", makes the word look like a camel).
 - Write function names in lowercase letters and separate the words by underscores.
   It is also allowed to omit the separator when naming functions.
   For example, these function names are all in line with the conventions: `my_function`, `myfunction` and `string2int`.